maayaneaha/ocr_emma_madi/README.md

 This folder contains every grids that can be tested on this OCR.

 #### dataset
-We took our pictures on an picture bank from internet : we used a generator to make more than 1000 different image for every digits (1 to 9).
+We took our pictures on an picture bank from internet : we used a generator to make more than 1000 different image file for every digits (1 to 9).

 #### Neural Network
 ```sh
 ./xor
 ```
-Our XOR can display at leat 10 000 000 populations.
-It shows every 100 000populations the results.
+Our XOR can display at least 10 000 000 populations.
+It shows every 100 000 populations the results.

 #### processing
 ##### filters